 Under the Federal Power Act, FERC issues and enforces licenses to construct and operate hydropower projects.
-The licensing process requires a review of environmental impacts under NEPA.
-The Council on Environmental Quality (CEQ) issued updated rules for NEPA reviews on July 12.
+The licensing process requires a review of environmental impacts under NEPA, and requirements from consulting agencies be included as license provisions.
+The Council on Environmental Quality (CEQ) issued updated rules for NEPA reviews on July 12, 2020.
+Hydropower plants owned or operated by AMP are affected and maintain compliance with these Acts using a variety of monitoring strategies and internal controls.